ianrios/pythonETL-reactCRUD/docs/Assignment4.md

 - [ ] show nulls as "null"
 - [ ] on click out of page bounds should pull query and build local size
 - [ ] add buttons for last page, first page, etc
+- [ ] split mui components out into their own files

 ## Optimizations to try